marcelovca90-unifei/anti-spam-weka-cli/README.md

 Project of my master's degree in Computer Science ("Study and Research in Anti-Spam Systems").

-For instructions on how to clone, build and run the project, please refer to ["this guide"](https://github.com/marcelovca90/anti-spam-weka-data/blob/master/README.md).
+For instructions on how to clone, build and run the project, please refer to [this guide](https://github.com/marcelovca90/anti-spam-weka-data/blob/master/README.md).

 - - - -